EnderHDMC/MHWISaveEditor/README.md

 - [LEGENDFF](https://github.com/LEGENDFF/) - for the reference implementation for decrypting/encrypting the save files.
 - [Synthlight](https://github.com/Synthlight/) - for the .itm template that I adapted to dump the items.
 - [Marcus101RR](https://www.nexusmods.com/monsterhunterworld/users/58495681) - for the [tables](https://www.nexusmods.com/monsterhunterworld/mods/2161) that have helped me map out the save structure.

+### Translators
+- Narugakuruga - for the Simplified Chinese translation.

 ### Important Links:
 - [LEGENDFF/mhw-Savecrypt](https://github.com/LEGENDFF/mhw-Savecrypt)